scottbamfordJ/scottbamfordJ/README.md

 [LinkedIn](https://www.linkedin.com/in/scott-bamford/):

 In Spring 2022 I got my Masters Degree in Quantitative Methods in Social Science from CUNY Graduate Center, in May of 2019 I got my Bachelors Degree In International Relations from Pennslyvania State University.
-I am currently a Back End Engineer focusing primarily on Computer vision models with reagrds to video, as well as gathering and scraping data from said videos.
-I am also a Technical Coach for a data analytics certificate program.
+I am a self proclaimed Data Junky and I am always interested finding and potentially getting data in order to answer questions that I've had about the topic.

 ## 🔭 Current Projects